ffrgb/meshviewer/README.md

 grunt
 ```

-This will generate `build/` containing all required files.
+This will generate a folder `build/` that will contain all required files.

 ## Development